tanner87661/IoTTStick/README.md

 - some minor bug fixes

 2021/06/04
-- Ready to release new vesion 1.5.5 adding enabler function to event handler
+- Ready to release new version 1.5.5 adding enabler function to event handler
 - adding analog scaler function to event handler to allow for changing ranges and slope of analog data input to adapt sensor input to the levels needed
 - adding swi ack command to event handler and GreenHat button command lists
 - some minor bug fixes